dr. N.O. Brusgaard

 Nathalie obtained her PhD from Leiden University in 2019 for her research on the rock art of nomadic herders in the Black Desert of Jordan in the late first millennium BC/early first millennium AD.
 Her dissertation focused on the interactions between the herders and the desert landscape through the production of rock art and it is the first-ever systematic documentation and study of Safaitic rock art.

 Prior to this Nathalie obtained a Research MA (summa cum laude) in Northwestern European Prehistory from Leiden University.
 Her research thesis focused on the social significance of cattle in the Bronze Age and she also specialised in iron production in the Iron Age.

-Nathalie has conducted excavations in the Netherlands and Germany and carried out rock art surveys in Jordan and the US.
+Nathalie has carried out fieldwork projects in the Netherlands, Germany, Jordan, Iraq, and the US.
 She has also worked at the National Museum of Antiquities in the Netherlands.